Phil Wilkinson-Jones | November 30th, 2023

 Sky Broadband Ultrafast Plus comes with the newer, updated router, the Sky Broadband Hub, and you have the option to add Sky Broadband Boost to your package for a small additional monthly fee.
 Broadband Boost includes features like the WiFi Guarantee and the Sky Broadband Buddy app.

-Yes, the Sky Broadband Hub comes as standard all current Sky Fibre Broadband packages.
+Yes, the Sky Broadband Hub comes as standard all current Sky Broadband packages.

 Yes, like the vast majority of broadband packages now, Sky broadband has no download limits.

 Sky uses the Openreach network to deliver all of its fibre broadband packages.
 These are available to the vast majority of UK households.
-Its Sky Broadband Ultrafast package is delivered over Openreach’s FTTP (fibre to the premises) network, which at the moment reaches about 25% of UK homes, while the Sky Broadband Ultrafast Plus service is available in up to 15.7% of UK homes.
+Its Sky Broadband Ultrafast and Gigafast packages are delivered using Openreach’s FTTP (fibre to the premises) network, which at the moment reaches about a quarter of UK premises.
 If you’re unsure, use our Sky broadband postcode checker.

 Sky is a solid and reliable broadband provider.
 It will rarely compete with the likes of TalkTalk or Plusnet to have the very cheapest broadband deals available but tends to throw in plenty of extras and if you’re a Sky TV customer, or thinking about getting Sky TV, there are other benefits and savings to be had.

-Yes, as long as your old provider uses the same Openreach broadband network (most providers do, including BT and TalkTalk, so you’re probably ok).
-If you’re leaving Virgin Media, you’ll have to tell them you’re leaving yourself.
+Yes, as long as your old provider uses the same Openreach broadband network (most providers do, including BT and TalkTalk).
+If you’re leaving Virgin Media, however, you’ll have to tell them you’re leaving yourself.